McLargo/ruff-lecture/README.md

 `poetry` or `uv` for your Python projects.
 Use `--dev` flag to install it as a development dependency.

+You can check if ruff is ready by executing `ruff help` to display all the commands available and the corresponding arguments.

 ## Ruff linter

 Ruff offers a [lint]((https://docs.astral.sh/ruff/linter/#the-ruff-linter)) to